neverRare/butter/doc/language/share.md

 # Share

-Some values are shareable between different places, these values are immutable and never moved.
+Some values are shareable between different places, these are values that are immutable and never moved.

 ```butter
 fruits = ["strawberry", "pineapple"];